No Logo is a in-depth review and criticism of the modern effect of marketing on culture and people’s behavior and psychology.

 I have a special emotional attachment to No Logo.

-Don’t get me wrong, I was nothing more than the typical clueless teenager more concerned about protesting than understanding what he’s protesting against -which is what The Economist criticizes No Logo for-.
+Indeed, you might say that I was nothing more than the typical clueless teenager more concerned about protesting than understanding what he’s protesting against -which is what The Economist criticizes No Logo for-.

-And as well, The Economist and the critics, miss on the fact that idealism can serve an important part in people’s lives.
+And as well, The Economist and the critics, miss out on the fact that idealism can serve an important part in people’s lives.

 No Logo might as well be too simplistic and negative -and it is at times-, but it’s also a great book with much wisdom.